VulknData/vulkn/docs/datatables/recordset.md

 ## *columns*

-* Description: Returns a list of columns in the DataFrame result.
+* Description: Returns a list of columns in the DataTable result.
 * Returns: ```list(str)```
 * Example:
     ```python